TylerH308/tylerhulstine.github.io/README.md

 # Book Choice
 ## [Mining of Massive Datasets](http://infolab.stanford.edu/~ullman/mmds/book.pdf)
 ### Authors: Jure Leskovec - Stanford Univ, Anand Rajaraman - Milliway Labs, Jeffrey D. Ullman - Stanford Univ
 #### I was interested in this book because the mining of massive datasets to me is a very interesting undertaking.
-Not only do you need to understand how data minig works, there are additional challenges associated with the data mining of this level.
+Not only do you need to understand how data mining works, but there are also additional challenges associated with the data mining of this level.